syncfusion/blazor-docs/src/gantt/gantt-chart/appearance-and-customization.md

 ## Task labels

-The Gantt Chart component maps any data source fields to task labels using the `LabelSettings.LeftLabel`, `LabelSettings.RightLabel`, and `LabelSettings.TaskLabel` properties.
+The Gantt Chart component maps any data source fields to task labels using the `GanttLabelSettings.LeftLabel`, `GanttLabelSettings.RightLabel`, and `GanttLabelSettings.TaskLabel` properties.
 You can customize the task labels with templates.

 ```csharp
 @using Syncfusion.Blazor.Gantt